olmallet81/QuotesDB/README.md

 2017-01-25 22:00:00  1.07464   1.0753  1.07649  1.07663  1.06572  1.06586  1.06807  1.06841   30854
 2017-01-24 22:00:00  1.07274  1.07338  1.07691  1.07705  1.07105   1.0712  1.07465  1.07501   28624
 ```
+The columns correspond to the Bar opening date, the open bid and ask, the high bid and ask, the low bid and ask, the close bid and ask and the tick volume.